-Their lustrous coats come in four colorations.
+The Cavalier’s lustrous coat come in four colors.

-Including black and white bodies with tan markings, black bodies with tan markings, and a mainly chestnut coat (sometimes with white marks).
+Black and white bodies with tan markings, black bodies with tan markings, and a mainly chestnut coat (sometimes with white marks).

 The fourth distinction is called Blenheim.
 Characterized by a white coat with various and assorted chestnut-colored markings.